abondar24/CrackingInterview/README.md

 ## Other
 - countItems - Fetch json with data in format {"data":"key=IAfpK, age=58, key=WNVdi, age=64, key=jp9zt, age=47"}.Where item is key=IAfpK, age=58.
 Calculate number of items with age >=50

+- keyStorage - create a dummy in memory key-value storage for secrets with various secret types